Charlescai123/Simplex-Cartpole/README.md

 We now create a more real environment by introducing frictions and actuator noises: In `scripts/test/pretrain.sh`, set `WITH_FRICTION` and `ACTUATOR_NOISE` to `true`, run the script again.
-You will find that, due to the 'sim-to-real' gap, the system will fail within the same initial condition:
+You will find that, due to the 'sim-to-real' gap, the system will fail at the same initial condition:

 <p align="center">
  <img src="./docs/GIFs/ani_pretrain_gap.gif" height="260" alt="ani_pretrain_gap"/>